rintosaputro/fw5-next-frontend/README.md

 # R Wallet

 ## About
 Rwallet is a wallet app that manages your finances.
-Rwallet will record your finances such as transfers and top-ups.
-Rwallet will help you to manage and control your finances better.
+Your financial activities such as transfers and topups will be recorded here.
+This will help you to better manage and control your finances.

 ## How to use
 - Clone this repository